Ben Johnson banned the heaters.

 In the cold.

-And one more time for good measure, THIS CHICAGO!!
+And one more time for the good time:

 Bear down.